-- 10.8.3.
-The public worksengineering services department may require construction of retaining walls, roof gutters, underdrains, swales, or any other facility deemed necessary to provide adequate drainage. - 10.8.2 In all other areas, the finished floor elevation shall be constructed to the elevations specified in the engineer of record's county approved drainage plan. - 10.8.3 If no drainage plan exists, or if the plan predates this chapter, the floor level shall be at least eighteen (18) inches above the centerline elevation of adjacent roadways.
-Lots greater than five (5) acres may be less if approved by the engineering services. - 10.8.4 The minimum floor elevations shall be as specified in the engineering plans and the maximum floor elevation shall not exceed six (6) inches more than specified in the engineer of records' county approved drainage plan on lots less than one acre. - 10.8.5.
-The utilization of stem wall construction may be approved via a lot specific grading plan submitted with a building permit application, reviewed, and approved by engineering services. - 10.8.6 Prior to the issuance of a certificate of occupancy, the county's engineering services department shall inspect site grading and, if properly constructed, provide the building official written confirmation the site work has been completed as permitted.
-An inspection fee will be set by the board of county commissioners via resolution. - 10.8.7 If fill is to be placed outside of the building foundation plus five (5) feet, or within ten (10) feet of a property line, a lot grading plan shall be required depicting the existing and proposed conditions prior to any filling activities.
-This requirement shall also include fill associated with raised septic systems.

-10.8.8 Requirements for Lot Grading Plans
+- 10.8.1.
+Finished floor elevations shall be constructed at a level one (1) foot or greater than the current 100-year flood level for all structures built within the Special Flood Hazard Areas.
+In all cases, this shall be the controlling minimum elevation. - 10.8.2.
+In all other areas, the finished floor elevation shall be constructed to the elevations specified in the engineer of record's County approved drainage plan. - 10.8.3.
+If no drainage plan exists, or if the plan predates this chapter, the floor level shall be at least eighteen (18) inches above the centerline elevation of adjacent roadways.
+Lots greater than one (1) acre may be less if approved by the Engineering Services. - 10.8.4.
+The minimum floor elevations shall be as specified in the engineering plans and the maximum floor elevation shall not exceed six (6) inches more than specified in the engineer of records' County approved drainage plan.
+Lots greater than one (1) acre may exceed six (6) inches if approved by the Engineering Services. - 10.8.5.
+The utilization of stem wall construction may be approved via a lot specific grading plan submitted with a building permit application, reviewed, and approved by Engineering Services. - 10.8.6.
+Prior to the issuance of a certificate of occupancy, the County's Engineering Services department shall inspect site grading and, if properly constructed, provide the building official written confirmation the site work has been completed as permitted.
+An inspection fee will be set by the board of County commissioners via resolution. - 10.8.7.
+If fill is to be placed outside of the building foundation plus five (5) feet, or within ten (10) feet of a property line, a lot grading plan shall be required depicting the existing and proposed conditions prior to any filling activities.
+This requirement shall also include fill associated with raised septic systems. - 10.8.8.
+Requirements for Lot Grading Plans. - a.
+Drawn to a scale of one (1) inch equals fifty (50) feet or larger; - b.
+Property boundary lines;

-a.
-Drawn to a scale of one (1) inch equals fifty (50) feet or larger b.
-Property boundary lines; c.
-Existing drainage patterns on the site including points of entry of off-site drainage contributing areas, points of exit of stormwater runoff and if necessary, existing elevations and/or elevation contours; d.
-Proposed limits of filling and grading of the site including fill depth, slopes, floor elevations, and if necessary, final elevations and/or elevation contours of the site; e.
-Location of swales and drains to convey stormwater runoff from the site and any off-site contributing drainage areas to an appropriate point of disposal without unreasonably impacting adjacent and downstream properties;

-- f.
-Any other pertinent information as may be required by the engineering services department as appropriate for responsible evaluation of the grading plan.
+- c.
+Existing drainage patterns on the site including points of entry of off-site drainage contributing areas, points of exit of stormwater runoff and if necessary, existing elevations and/or elevation contours; - d.
+Proposed limits of filling and grading of the site including fill depth, slopes, floor elevations, and if necessary, final elevations and/or elevation contours of the site; - e.
+Location of swales and drains to convey stormwater runoff from the site and any offsite contributing drainage areas to an appropriate point of disposal without unreasonably impacting adjacent and downstream properties; - f.
+Any other pertinent information as may be required by the Engineering Services department as appropriate for responsible evaluation of the grading plan.
+This includes potential or delineated wetlands, ponds, swales, and mound systems to toe of slope; - g.

-g.
 Demonstrate fill will not block the natural flow of stormwater runoff from adjacent properties and will not divert or direct additional stormwater runoff onto adjacent properties.
 Any additional stormwater runoff shall be directed to the roadway drainage system or other approved drainage facility. - 10.8.9.
-The engineering services department may require construction of retaining walls, roof gutters, underdrains, swales, or any other facility deemed necessary to provide adequate drainage. - 10.8.10.
+The Engineering Services department may require construction of retaining walls, roof gutters, underdrains, swales, or any other facility deemed necessary to provide adequate drainage. - 10.8.10.
 Stormwater, Drainage, Storage and Treatment Requirements for Individual Lots